It’s difficult to focus on recovery when your job is in jeopardy.

 Legally, however, your employer can’t fire you because you filed for workers’ comp.

-WHAT HAPPENS IF I AM FIRED BEFORE I HAVE RECOVERED?
+WHAT HAPPENS IF I GET FIRED WHILE ON WORKERS COMP?

 It is possible for you to continue to receive reimbursement for lost wages if you are laid off, but this does not apply if you were terminated for misconduct.